elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 ## Specs and Testing

 - Since the spec describes exactly how the software will perform
   - Testers start developing tests based on the specification
   - Security testers also start developing penetration and exploit tests
-- If not part of the specification, a full suite of acceptance tests will also be developed
+- As part of the specification, a full suite of acceptance tests will also be developed
 - If a tester cannot write a test to spec item, a developer cannot write code to it for the same reason
 - Eg. The spec does not cover what should happen with invalid input for a feature
+  - The tester has no idea what the correct system response should be
+  - The developer does not know what their code should produce

 ---
 ## Securing the Development Process

-- The first line of design security is to prevent the insertion of malicious code during programming
+- Design process security prevents the insertion of malicious code during development
 - Three examples of malicious code insertion
-  - Backdoors: Programmers insert code that allows access to the system for intruders
+  - Backdoors: Programmers insert code that allows unauthorized access to the system
   - Logic Bombs: Code designed to compromise or damage the system when triggered by an attacker
-  - Surprise Functionality: Functionality that is not in the spec that can be used by an attacker
+  - Surprise Functionality: Functionality that is not in the spec that can be exploited by an attacker
 - Malicious code insertion is generally cannot be identified by standard testing
-  - White box testing that exercises all the code is one tool
+  - White box testing that exercises all the code must also be employed
-  - Part of what testers do in exploratory testing
+  - Part of what testers do in exploratory testing is to look for surprise functionality
 ---

 ## Logic Bomb Examples